candostdagdeviren/candostdagdeviren.com/_posts/2017-07-09-vapor-2-what-to-do-after-hello-world-example.md

 ## Conclusion

 Until now, we have covered database setup, the logic of the app, routing, middleware and application configuration.
 We should be ready for deploying our app for production.
 Remaining things are set up a database on the cloud and deploying our application to cloud.
 Currently, we're using mLab in Kaucuk as a Mongo database and Heroku for deploying our application.
 You can benefit from [this post](https://medium.com/@xcadaverx/full-stack-swift-deploying-a-vapor-app-4a190bc0a8d) for setting up mLab and Heroku for your backend API.

-Thanks for reading!
-Share to help spread the word.❤️

-Do you have questions, suggestions, comments or ideas for upcoming blog posts, contact me on [Twitter @candosten](http://bit.ly/2oWdga9) or write a comment! 😍 You can also follow me on [GitHub](http://bit.ly/1S1gP9z).

 ----